What Steve Eats

 • Buckwheat flour - Available in most grocery stores, buckwheat flour is a naturally gluten-free flour made from ground buckwheat plant seeds called groats.
 Technically speaking, it's not even flour.
 It's considered a pseudocereal.
 Bouchard Family Farms is a popular brand I often see in stores in New England.
 However, you want the buckwheat flour and not their ployes mix.
 If you have trouble finding it, look in the aisle with the other flours, the pancake mixes, or in a dedicated gluten-free section.

-• Bananas - You'll want medium-sized ripe bananas.
-Unripe bananas are not sweet enough and won't break down well when mashed.
+• Bananas: You'll want medium-sized, ripe bananas.
+Unripe bananas aren't sweet enough and don't break down well when mashed.
 The simplest way to mash them is with a fork.
+For another good recipe for ripe bananas, try my Rhubarb Banana Bread.

 See the recipe card below for the full list of ingredients and measurements.